 Why is recruitment important?

-In a competitive labour market, strategic recruitment is vital to business success.
+Strategic recruitment is vital to business success.
+Some of the benefits include:

 Lower long-term hiring costs